securitytxt/security-txt/draft-foudil-securitytxt.md

 in section 4 of {{!RFC2142}}, but there is no requirement for this directive to be an email address.

-While URIs already include the ability to have both email address and phone numbers via "mailto" and "tel" prefixes, allowing this information to be listed without a prefix is intended for ease of use and readability.
+The value MUST follow the general syntax described in {{!RFC3986}}.
+This means that "mailto" and "tel" URI schemes are required.

 The precedence is in listed order.
 The first field is the preferred method of contact.
 In the example below, the e-mail address is the preferred method of contact.

 ~~~~~~~~~~
-Contact: security@example.com
+Contact: mailto:security@example.com
-Contact: +1-201-555-0123
+Contact: tel:+1-201-555-0123
 Contact: https://example.com/security-contact.html
 ~~~~~~~~~~